ilindrey/aiotapioca-yandex-metrika/README.md

 Copyright (c) Pavel Maksimov.

-The author of this modification Andrey Ilin
+The author of this modification Andrey Ilin.